deoliveirajoshua/deoliveirajoshua.github.io/_pages/about.md

 My research is on **Deep Learning Optimization**, with a focus on discovering ways to understand the dynamics of how neural networks learn during training.

 ## Bio
 I’m a PhD candidate at Worcester Polytechnic Institute (WPI) in the [DAISY Lab](https://daisy.wpi.edu/), advised by Professor Elke Rundensteiner.
+Prior to my PhD, I earned B.S. degrees in computer science and data science at WPI.

+## Recent News

+- **Dec 24**: First author paper on using infinite-width neural net theory for real model training accepted @ AAAI 2025.

+- **Oct 24**: First author paper on stabilising generative adversarial networks (GANS) accepted at @ Big Data 2024.

+- **July 24**: Coauthored paper on robust anomaly detection @ SIGMOD 2025

+- **Sept 23**: Won first place award at the <a href="https://www.challenge.gov/?challenge=appliedaichallengellms&tab=winners">GSA's Applied AI Challenge in LLMS</a> with <a href= "https://www.topologe.com/">Topologe</a> for detecting long-form generated text from blackbox LLMs.

 ## Select Publications